adriennemiller/myBored_backend/README.md

 Find the front end for the project here: https://github.com/adriennemiller/myBored

-Final project for Flatiron School, Module 2.
+Final project for Flatiron School, Module 3.

+This app allows you to create a digital bulletin board of images.
+Add new images with a Title, Category, Url, and Image Url.
+Users are able to log in with a username and have their images saved.
+Images can be dragged and dropped.
+Images can be double clicked to see their details, edit details, or delete.

 The backend for this app was created with Ruby on Rails.